 After losing weight, many women hide their upper arms and are unwilling to wear sleeveless or short-sleeved shirts.
 You may feel that your upper arms are too big or that the skin hangs or is too loose.
 Fortunately, there are several effective techniques used to reduce the size of the upper arms and to get rid of excess skin.
 The technical name for the arm reduction procedure is called a brachioplasty.

-Brachioplasty is often used in conjunction with liposuction to create a more attractive upper arm.
+Brachioplasty is often used in conjunction with liposuction surgery to create a more attractive upper arm.
 For those people considered proper candidates after evaluation, these surgical techniques can be used to contour the arms, giving them a more appealing look.
-The best candidates are patients that have excessively loose skin in the upper arm or a combination of loose skin and extra fatty tissue making the upper arm seem disproportionate to the rest of the body.
+The best candidates are patients who have excessively loose skin in the upper arm or a combination of loose skin and extra fatty tissue which make the upper arm seem disproportionate to the rest of the body.

-Arm reduction surgery can be performed at any age, provided the patient is in reasonably good health.
-Anyone who is planning on losing a significant amount of weight may want to postpone surgery until after they reach their weight goal, since weight loss can affect your result.
+Arm reduction surgery in Tulsa, OK can be performed at any age, provided the patient is in reasonably good health.
+Those who are planning on losing a significant amount of weight may want to postpone surgery until after they reach their weight goal, since weight loss can affect your result.
 Those who smoke need to quit at least four to six weeks prior to surgery.
-The best candidates are those who are mature enough to understand the procedure and have realistic expectations about the results.
+The best candidates are those who are mature enough to understand the procedure and who have realistic expectations about the results.

 There are several types of arm reduction procedures.
-During your consultation we will determine which type of reduction is best suited for you.
+During your consultation, we will determine which type of reduction is best suited for you.
 Sometimes a mini-arm reduction can be performed.
 This is done by making a small incision in the armpit region that may extend a short distance onto the inside of the upper arm.
-Though, most patients after significant weight loss require a full upper arm reduction.
+Most patients who have undergone a significant weight loss will, however, require a full upper arm reduction.
 This involves an incision in the armpit and an incision that extends along the inner arm from the armpit to the elbow.
 This type of arm reduction allows for maximum skin tightening.

 The human body is normally asymmetrical.
 It is not possible to create perfect symmetry in the arms through surgery.
-We will review what are reasonable expectations as far as symmetry.
-Swelling after surgery is normal.
-Most of the swelling should subside in the first couple of weeks after surgery.
+We will review what are reasonable expectations regarding symmetry.
+Swelling after surgery is normal but should mostly subside in the first couple of weeks following surgery.
 Infection and bleeding are very uncommon with brachioplasty.
-Antibiotics are administered during your procedure and a course of antibiotics will be prescribed for your recovery.
+Antibiotics will be administered during your procedure, and a course of antibiotics will be prescribed for your recovery.

 Some bruising is normal after surgery.
 This usually goes away in the first few weeks.
 For the first week after surgery you will have tape over the incisions.
 You will also wear a compression garment for several weeks to control swelling and to help your skin shrink and heal to fit your new contour.

 Patients with poor skin elasticity may be more prone to widening of the scar after surgery.
 Sometimes patients elect to do a scar revision procedure 8 -12 months after initial healing to improve the appearance of the scars.
 Your skin will also be firm and numb at the outset.
-It will soften and normal sensation will return gradually.
+It will soften and normal sensation will gradually return.

 Be frank in discussing your expectations with us.
 We will be equally frank in describing the procedure in detail and explaining its risks and limitations.
 The recovery is generally one to two weeks.
 You will need to limit your arm movement during the first couple of weeks.
 It is normal for the arm to feel tight and swollen.
 The swelling can actually take up to three months to completely subside.

-Patients are encouraged to light exercise after 7-14 days.
-Activities such as walking, exercise bikes and treadmills are acceptable.
-More vigorous activities such as jogging, aerobics or upper body weights can be resumed approximately four to six weeks after treatment.
+Patients are encouraged to do light exercise after 7-14 days.
+Activities such as walking, exercise bikes, and treadmills are acceptable.
+More vigorous activities such as jogging, aerobics, or upper body weights can be resumed approximately four to six weeks after treatment.